-In recent years several studies have also presented predictions on this GWB based on phenomenological models or simulations \citep{2003ApJ...583..616J,2013MNRAS.433L...1S,2016MNRAS.463L...6S,2017MNRAS.464.3131K,2019MNRAS.483..503Y}.
+In recent years several studies have also presented predictions on this GWB based on phenomenological models or simulations \citep{2003ApJ...583..616J,2008MNRAS.390..192S,2013MNRAS.433L...1S,2016MNRAS.463L...6S,2017MNRAS.464.3131K,2019MNRAS.483..503Y,2024ApJ...965..164G,2024PhRvD.110l3507A,2024MNRAS.533.1568S,2024arXiv241100532S,2025JCAP...03..011G}.
 The predicted GW strain amplitude ($A_{\rm yr^{-1}}$) lies approximately within the range of $1\times10^{-16}$ to $5\times10^{-15}$.
-The practical GW strain amplitude $A_{\rm yr^{-1}}$) from GWB detected by NANOGRav, CPTA, EPTA and PPTA is around $2\times10^{-15}$.
-The predictions regarding the characteristic amplitude of the GWB focus on its isotropic nature, which represents an ideal scenario when the sources of the GWB are extremely numerous that their distribution are nearly continuous, and resulting in the predicted characteristic Hellings and Downs curve that could be observed in PTA experiments \citep{1983ApJ...265L..39H}.
-However, in reality, the number of SMBBHs is finite, leading to a GWB signal comprising both a dominant isotropic component and also anisotropic contributions.
-The impact of anisotropies on PTA measurements and the extension of the Hellings and Downs curve method to analyze anisotropies in the GWB have been explored in various studies, including \cite{2013CQGra..30v4005C,2013PhRvD..88f2005M,2013PhRvD..88h4001T,2014arXiv1406.4511C,mingarelli2015gravitational}.
+The practical GW strain amplitude $A_{\rm yr^{-1}}$ from GWB detected by NANOGRav, CPTA, EPTA and PPTA is around $2\times10^{-15}$.
+The predictions regarding the characteristic amplitude of the GWB focus on its isotropic nature, which corresponds to an idealized case where the GWB sources are sufficiently abundant to approximate a continuous spatial distribution, and thus results in the characteristic Hellings and Downs curve that could be observed in PTA experiments \citep{1983ApJ...265L..39H}.
+However, in reality, the number of SMBBHs is finite, leading to a GWB signal comprising both a dominant isotropic component and also anisotropic contributions \citep{2024PhRvD.110l3507A}.
+The impact of anisotropies on PTA measurements and the extension of the Hellings and Downs curve method to analyze anisotropies in the GWB have been explored in various studies, including \cite{2013CQGra..30v4005C,2013PhRvD..88f2005M,2013PhRvD..88h4001T,2014arXiv1406.4511C,mingarelli2015gravitational,2019OJAp....2E...8H,2024PhRvD.109l3544S}.
 Several PTAs have also provided constraints on the level of anisotropy in the GWB \citep{2015PhRvL.115d1101T}.